-Despite being the most popular website builder in the world, there is a lot of misinformation about WordPress on the internet.
+Despite WordPress being the most popular website builder in the world, there is a lot of misinformation about it on the internet.
+These common myths can confuse users and lead them to choose the wrong platform.

-In this article, we will debunk the top WordPress myths with detailed explanations, so you can choose the best website platform for your needs (whether it’s WordPress or not).
+In this article, we will debunk the top WordPress myths with detailed explanations.
+Our goal is to help you choose the best website platform for your needs, whether it’s WordPress or another option.

 Note: When we say WordPress, we are talking about self-hosted WordPress.org, not to be confused with WordPress.com.
 They are two different platforms.
 See our guide on the difference between WordPress.org vs. WordPress.com.